erikandersson96/portfolio-project-four/README.md

 * [Favicon](https://favicon.io/) (link).
 Favicon was used to create the little icon that is showing in the browser adress bar to make the user experience more professional for the website.

+* [Am I Responsive](https://ui.dev/amiresponsive) (link).
+I used am I responsive to create the image in the start of this readme that displays the website on different screen sizes.

 ---
 ## Testing